craftcms/docs/docs/5.x/reference/twig/filters.md

 ## `timestamp`

 Outputs a date with <craft5:craft\i18n\Formatter::asTimestamp()>, using plain-language relative terms when possible.
-Dates with the same day return only the time, using the provided `format`; dates from the previous 24-hour window return `yesterday`; dates within the last week return the day’s name (like `Wednesday`).
-Anything longer ago than that
+Dates with the same day return only the time, using the provided `format` (or `today` if the passed value only included date information); dates from the previous 24-hour window return `yesterday`; dates within the last week return the day’s name (like `Wednesday`).
+Anything longer ago than that is handed off to <craft5:craft\i18n\Formatter::asDate()> using the provided `format`.

 ```twig
 {{ now|timestamp }}